 The deadlines for the various admission requirements are to be completed are directed by the Admission Office.

-Admissions will notify applicants, by letter, around the beginning of March.
+Admissions will notify applicants, by letter, around the end of January.
 Applicants that are on the alternate list will also receive notification by letter.
-The information may be accessed via
+The information may be accessed via self-service as well.

 Yes.
 After acceptance to the Respiratory Therapy program and as a requirement of the clinical facilities, all students within the Respiratory Therapy curriculum must complete drug screening and a criminal background check.
 Further information will be available for you during the Respiratory Therapy program orientation.